Mathics3/mathics-development-guide/docs/extending/code-overview/evaluation.rst

 The first part of the he Rewrite/Apply/Eval step, is to reorder and/or rewrite the expression.
-This transformation is directed by looking at properties of the Head symbols, its associated attributes and rules.
+This transformation is directed by looking at properties of the Head symbols, its associated Attributes and rules.
 An attribute like ``Orderless`` can cause terms in the rest of the tree to be reordered.